estuary/flow/site/docs/guides/flowctl/edit-specification-locally.md

   and specifications sharing a catalog prefix are written to the same YAML file.

   Regardless of what you pull, there is always a top-level file called `flow.yaml` that *imports* all other nested YAML files.
-  These, in turn, contains the entities' specifications.
+  These, in turn, contain the entities' specifications.

 ## Edit source files and re-publish specifications